The Super Mario Games Series | Mario Kart - the Video Game Series

-Bowser does not kidnap Princess Peach but simply takes over the whole castle and shoots Mario and Luigi to the other end of the country.
+In this game, Bowser does not kidnap Princess Peach but simply takes over the whole castle and shoots Mario and Luigi to the other end of the country.
 The game is very similar to that of New Super Mario Bros.
 Wii.
-It can be played by up to four players on the same screen, killed players end up in a bubble and there is again the Super Guide function and Coin Battles.
+It can be played by up to four players on the same screen, killed players end up in a bubble and again there are the Super Guide function and Coin Battles.
 Players can join or leave the game at any point within levels.
-One additional player can also use the Wii U's touchscreen on the game pad controller to aid other players for instance by creating blocks to jump on from thin air or stun enemies so they cannot harm other players.
+One additional player can also use the Wii U's touchscreen on the game pad controller to aid other players, for instance by creating blocks to jump on from thin air or by stunning enemies so they cannot harm other players.

 Super Mario Maker